pfschus/coursera_2_applied_plotting_python/week_1/reading_assignment.md

 # Reading assignment: Graphics Lies, Misleading Visuals

+Cairo, A. (2015).
+Graphics lies, misleading visuals.
+In New Challenges for Data Design (pp. 103-116).
+Springer London.

 ## Introduction

 * Lie factor = size of effect shown in the graphic / size of effect in data.
 1.0 = accurate figure.